 We do not make, and will not accept, facilitation payments or “kickbacks” of any kind, such as small, unofficial payments made to secure or expedite a routine government action by a government official, or payments made in return for a business favour or advantage.

 The Firm only makes charitable donations and provides sponsorship that are legal and ethical under local laws and practices and which are in accordance with the Firm’s internal policies and procedures.

 We keep appropriate financial records and have appropriate internal controls in place which evidence the business reason for gifts, hospitality and payments made and received.

 Responsibilities and raising concerns

-If any Third Party is aware of any activity by any Worker which might lead to, or suggest, a breach of this policy, they should raise their concerns with the Firm’s Anti-Bribery Compliance Partner, namely David Williams at firstname.lastname@example.org or the Firm’s Director of Risk, Kath Farrar at email@example.com
+- If any Third Party is aware of any activity by any Worker which might lead to, or suggest, a breach of this policy, they should raise their concerns with the Firm’s Anti-Bribery Compliance Partner, Nick Lees, at email@example.com, or the Firm’s Director of Risk, Kath Farrar, at firstname.lastname@example.org.

 Training and communication